srijeem/BSB/README.md

 # BSB

-Pairwise Sequence Alignment using Dynamic Programming This Python script implements pairwise sequence alignment using dynamic programming techniques.
+Pairwise Sequence Alignment using Dynamic Programming:
+This Python script implements pairwise sequence alignment using dynamic programming techniques.
 It supports three types of alignments: global, semiglobal, and local.
 The script can process sequences from a FASTA file and allows users to specify a substitution matrix and gap penalty for the alignment.

-Hidden_Markov_Model
+Hidden_Markov_Model:
 The script is a template for implementing Hidden Markov Models (HMMs) in the context of a sequence analysis course.
 It provides basic functionality for training and inference with HMMs, focusing on several core algorithms:
 Viterbi, Forward, Backward, and Baum-Welch.
 Here's a breakdown of the script's components: